 For doctoral theses which contain unpublished data or pending patent applications:

 If substantial reasons exist, you may additionally submit an application for temporary non-publication of a dissertation:

 Application for temporary non-publication (English)

-Please submit the completed form to the library either with the five physical copies of your thesis or by email.
+Please submit the completed form to the library either with the three physical copies of your thesis or by email.